opstree/OT-Dockerlinter/README.md

 - [ ] Add JSON support in Jenkins warnings-ng plugin
 - [ ] Add more rules in checklist
 - [ ] Make JSON output pretty
+- [ ] Add a installation script for Linux and Windows systems
 - [ ] Create a Jenkins shared library function to call it inside the Jenkinsfile

 ### Contact